gmurphey/torii-provider-meetup-oauth2/README.md

-# Torii-provider-meetup-oauth2
+# torii-provider-meetup-oauth2

-This README outlines the details of collaborating on this Ember addon.
+This addon allows your Ember.js app to authenticate with Meetup using [Torii](https://github.com/Vestorly/torii).

+## Usage

+Use the following commands to install to your [Ember CLI](http://www.ember-cli.com/) project.

+    ember install:addon torii
+    ember install:addon torii-provider-meetup-oauth2

+Then add your `meetup-oauth2` configuration to `config/environment.js`.
+For more information on configuration, see the [Torii docs](https://github.com/Vestorly/torii#configuring-a-torii-provider).

-## Installation
+## Contributing

 * `git clone` this repository
 * `npm install`
 * `bower install`

-## Running
+### Running

 * `ember server`
 * Visit your app at http://localhost:4200.

-## Running Tests
+### Running Tests

 * `ember test`
 * `ember test --server`

-## Building
+### Building

 * `ember build`